THE STORY OF THE MAKER JOURNAL

 are devoted to, and hope will make you want to join the community of open discussion on the processes of making.

-In 2018, The Maker Journal will expand from Singapore to the UK, Australia and Finland.
 We have our sights set on being global, and want to show that slow fashion has no boundaries; we therefore invite global writers to contribute onto the platform.
-The Maker Bazaar will launch later on in 2018 as a marketplace with a comprehensive search system for finding slow fashion items.
+The Maker Bazaar launched in 2018 as a marketplace with a comprehensive search system for finding slow fashion items.
+You can find it here: https://themakerbazaar.com.

 ABOUT THE FOUNDER